nayutaco/lns_arduino_library/invoice.md

 ![invoice](images/invoice.jpg)

-## When you receive Lightning payment
+## When you receive a Lightning payment

 ![received](images/received.jpg)